CROFT: A scalable three-dimensional parallel Fast Fourier Transform (FFT) implementation for High Performance Clusters: Related Work

 FFTW3 is a widely used free-software library that computes the Discrete Fourier Transform (DFT) and its various special cases \cite{Frigo2005}, \cite{urlfftw}.
-It is a C subroutine library for computing the DFT in one or more dimensions of arbitrary input size, and works on both real and complex data.
-It also works on even/odd data, i.e. the discrete cosine/sine transforms or DCT/DST respectively\cite{urlfftw}.
-The latest official release of FFTW3 is version 3.3.8.
-Version 3.3 introduced support for AVX x86 extensions, a distributed-memory implementation on top of MPI, and a Fortran 2003 API \cite{urlfftw}.
-This version is used for comparative study and serial 1D FFT calculations.
-FFTW3 uses slab decomposition and therefore its scaling is limited to $P_{max} <= N$ where, $ P_{max}$ is maximum number of processors and $N$ is linear problem size.
+FFTW3 version 3.3.8 is used for comparative study and serial 1D FFT calculations.
+FFTW3 uses slab decomposition and therefore its scaling is limited to $P_{max} <= N$ where, $ P_{max}$ is the maximum number of processors and $N$ is linear problem size.
+CROFT differs from FFTW3 in use of pencil or 2D decomposition for data distribution.
+It makes use of threads for overlapping compute and memory I/O with communication instead of computation optimisation as is the case with FFTW3.